pol/dwarf-fortress-guides/mixtrak/part2.md

 A little extra digging now will save you time and remodelling in the long run.
 A stitch in time, as they say.

-Once you're down deep enough (Again, I recommend using the 5th level below the lowest water level on your map), we're ready to actually begin digging the fortress blueprint.
+Once you're down deep enough (again, I recommend using the 5th level below the lowest water level on your map), we're ready to actually begin digging the fortress blueprint.
 First, designate a large 11 x 11 room on the next level down, centred on the central map tile: